Japan Autumn Trip

 I. Introduction

-Japan is a massive country, and Tokyo, with a population of 37 million and a few of the busiest public transport stations in the world, might seem unmanageable to first-time travellers.
-With such a vast geography and long history, it is not surprising that there is a lot to see, do, and experience in this captivating country.
+Japan is a massive country, and Tokyo, with a population of 37 million and some of the busiest public transport stations in the world, might seem unmanageable to first-time travellers.
+However, with such a vast geography and long history, it is not surprising that there is a lot to see, do, and experience in this captivating country.

 In this article, I will share my experience as a first-time traveller to Japan so that amateur enthusiast photographers such as myself can make the most of this unique experience.
 My itinerary was as follows: